ahadrauf/gca_dynamics/README.md

 in Python's implementation of `solve_ivp()`, for small time scales like what we're working with the final time recorded by the `terminate_simulation` condition will be some multiple of `max_step`.
-Thus, for production code it's generally good to have low values for `max_step` (e.g. 0.1e-6), but for general speed and quick prototyping it's sufficient to have larger values (e.g. 0.25e-6, 0.5e-6).
+Thus, for production code it's generally good to have low values for `max_step` (e.g. 0.1e-6), but for quick prototyping it's sufficient to have larger values (e.g. 0.25e-6, 0.5e-6).

 ## FAQ's
 * I get the error ```gca.py:149: RuntimeWarning: invalid value encountered in sqrt``` or ```gca.py:177: IntegrationWarning: The occurrence of roundoff error is detected, which prevents